RichiH/vcsh/doc/error_codes.md

 * 53: Could not move file
 * 54: Directory exists
 * 55: File exists
+* 56:
+* 57: Could not write to file
+* 57: Could not delete directory
+* 59: Could not delete file

 * 99: Error code reserved for actions that should never happen